Welcome to the roof of Australia!

 All cardboard packaging is sourced from recycled material.

-All product cardboard packaging is recyclable – we don’t use plastic coated finishes.
+All product cardboard (we don’t use plastic coated finishes) and plastic packaging is recyclable.

 We reuse cartons received at SMC with supplies, ingredients etc for packing client orders whenever possible.